Riverscapes/WATS-5340-5350/Course_Topics/WATS_5350/Low-Tech/Projects/birch/birchplanning.md

 ---
-title: Planning Process & Resource
+title: Planning Process & Data Resources
 weight: 4
 ---
 This page walks you through the steps and questions in the Planning Phase of the low-tech [Conservation Planning Process]({{ site.baseurl }}/Course_Topics/WATS_5350/Low-Tech/planning.html).
 I use the example of [Birch Creek, Idaho]({{ site.baseurl }}Course_Topics/WATS_5350/Low-Tech/Projects/birch/), but the process is generic to application to any riverscape.